Nontraditional Products for Bacterial Infections in Clinical Development

 - Development Phase

 - Products listed here contain at least one component not previously approved in the United States.
 This pipeline is limited to products with the potential to treat or prevent infections caused by bacterial pathogens considered by the Centers for Disease Control and Prevention to be urgent, serious, or concerning threats (CDC, “Antibiotic Resistance Threats in the United States, 2013,” Sept.
 16, 2013, https://www.cdc.gov/drugresistance/pdf/ar-threats-2013-508.pdf).
 All analyses were limited to systemic products (drugs that work throughout the body) and therapies to treat Clostridium difficile-associated disease.
-Additionally, we excluded drugs to treat mycobacterial infections, such as tuberculosis and Mycobacterium avium complex, Helicobacter pylori, and biothreat pathogens.
-Lastly, excluded were locally acting therapies such as topical, ophthalmic, and inhaled products.
+We excluded drugs to treat mycobacterial infections, such as tuberculosis and Mycobacterium avium complex, Helicobacter pylori, and biothreat pathogens.
+Also excluded were locally acting therapies such as topical, ophthalmic, and inhaled products.
+Many of these products probably will not be used as a stand-alone treatment, but as an adjunctive to standard-of-care antibiotics.

 - Based on the most advanced development phase for any indication according to trials registered in http://www.clinicaltrials.gov, unless direct communication from the company indicated differently.
 If no trials were included in clinicaltrials.gov, the phase listed on the company website or provided directly by the company is noted.